mtheadley/CryptoSecurityTalk/PITCHME.md

 ---
 ## ...rather

-Things I am personally locking down
+Things I am think about for security

 ---
 ## Because of HACKERS....